-VfL Wolfsburg-Fußball GmbH (VfL) stands for an open-minded, tolerant football culture and condemns xenophobic, racist, anti-Semitic, violent, homophobic, left-wing and right-wing extremist behaviour, ableism as well as other radical views and ideologies.
+VfL Wolfsburg-Fußball GmbH (VfL) stands for an open-minded, tolerant football culture and condemns xenophobic, racist, anti-semitic, violent, homophobic, left-wing and right-wing extremist behaviour, ableism as well as other radical views and ideologies.

-The aim of the security policy is to work with responsible network partners in order to protect employees, players, teams, visitors, and guests from any adverse effects or physical injury.
+The aim of the security policy is to work with responsible network partners in order to protect employees, teams, visitors, and guests from any adverse effects or physical injury.
 It is also designed to implement preventative measures against unforeseen events and to react to undesirable events with previously defined and customised actions to avoid any material, economic or reputational damage to VfL.
 This includes all actions required to avoid unauthorised access in the form of theft, property damage, sabotage, arson etc.

 As part of its security management, VfL must put in place all requisite actions and procedures that are suited to or required for security when running events and in the club’s everyday operations.